 It is a tradition of the event that all runners and crews help each other as much as possible.
 Please help uphold the tradition.

 Keep a copy of the Terms & Conditions and these Pre Entry Notes.
 Refer to them before race-day to avoid asking unnecessary questions.

 We expect many more SiEntries pre-registrations than the 180 places available.
 In an attempt to reduce the number (and in the hope of reducing daft questions later) we have asked questions on SiEntries that can only be answered if you have read all the pre-race information e.g. Terms and Conditions and Pre-Entry Notes.

 Pre-registrations with incorrect answers to the Questionnaire will be discarded.

 Payment of fees will be due in November via SiEntries.
 Please let us know as soon as possible if you become unable to take part.
-Cancellations before 28th February 2022 will receive a full refund.
-A 75% refund will be paid if the organiser is notified between 1st and 31st March 2022.
-A 50% refund will be paid if the organiser is notified between 1st and 30th April 2022.
+Cancellations before 29th February 2024 will receive a 95% refund.
+A 75% refund will be paid if the organiser is notified between 1st and 31st March 2024.
+A 50% refund will be paid if the organiser is notified between 1st and 30th April 2024.
 No refunds of the entry fee will be made from that date onward.

 Every runner has a responsibility toward other entrants and, with limited back-up, we cannot allow too much ‘race spread’.
 If you realise you are not going to reach a checkpoint by its closing ‘cutoff’ time, telephone Race HQ.
 Any runner arriving at a checkpoint after its official ‘cutoff’ time (which is not necessarily what the runner’s watch or mobile may show) will be withdrawn.